totlang/tot/README.md

 "

 /*
-Keys with no matching pair are parsed as unit values There is no ambiguity since there can only be
-1 key-value pair per line
+Keys can have no value denoted by an empty expression.
 */
-unit-value
+unit-value ()

 // Keys are always parsed as Strings
-// The key names cannot contain quotes (', ")
+// The key names cannot contain quotes unless they are escaped (i.e. \', \") 1 2
-// and they cannot start with a colon (:) since colons are reserved
-// for Tot-specific syntax
-1 2
-tims-value "value" // Cannot use a apostraphe for the key name
+tim\'s-value "value"

 // JSON-style objects (called dicts in Tot) counter {